Original/Research Article

 https://doi.org/10.22037/jmlis.v6i.47145

-The extensive use of social media has become a significant aspect of student life.
+Introduction: The extensive use of social media has become a significant aspect of student life today.
 While engaging with social media can lead to an increased likelihood of high-risk behaviors, self-control might play a key role in moderating this relationship.
-This study aims to explore how social media usage impacts high-risk behaviors, focusing on the moderating influence of self-control among students at Hamadan University of Medical Sciences.
+This study aims to explore how social media usage impacts high-risk behaviors, focusing on the moderating influence of self-control among students at Hamadan University of Medical Sciences, Hamadan, Iran.

-This descriptive cross-sectional study was conducted in 2024.
-The statistical population included 6,145 students, of whom 364 were selected using Morgan’s table and stratified sampling.
-Data collection tools included standard questionnaires: Virtual Social Media Addiction, Iranian Youth Risk-Taking Scale, and Tangney’s Self-Control Scale.
-Data were analyzed using SPSS 24 and Smart PLS 3 software with correlation and path analysis tests.
+Methods: This descriptive cross-sectional study took place in 2024.
+The study’s statistical population comprised 6,145 students, from which 364 participants were chosen using Morgan's table and a stratified sampling method.
+The data collection involved standard questionnaires, including the Virtual Social Media Addiction questionnaire, the Iranian Youth Risk-Taking Scale, and the Tangney Self-Control Scale.
+The data analysis was performed using SPSS 24 and Smart PLS 3 software, employing correlation and path analysis tests.

 An Analysis of the Current Status of E-Book Reader Applications in Iran: Insights from Medical Publishers